Switzerland's Identity Card: A world pioneer

 Today, polycarbonate has won the trust of governments across the world.

-Over 40 countries have chosen it for their national identity or residence permit programs, and close to 30 national passport programs use it.
+Over 40 countries have chosen polycarbonate for their national identity or residence permit programmes, and close to 30 national passport programmes also use it.

 What's so special about polycarbonate?

-And you can hear the difference: the polycarbonate cards are so stiff that they sound like a compact disc when dropped.
+And it’s possible to hear the difference: polycarbonate cards are so stiff that they sound like a compact disc when dropped.

 So what's the story here?

-All security features, including irreversible laser-engraved personalization information, are safely located and protected within the genuine polycarbonate document.
+All security features, including irreversible laser-engraved personalisation information, are safely located and protected within the genuine polycarbonate document.

-This structure is referred to as the one-block concept described in our web dossier on document security design.
+This structure is referred to as the one-block concept, and described in our web dossier on document security design.

-Polycarbonate is unique in supporting highly fraud-resistant level-one security features; that are visible to the naked eye.
+Polycarbonate is unique in supporting highly fraud-resistant level-one security features.

 There's more.